yossy17/youtube-music-timestamp/README.md

 > When navigating to the ChatGPT link, if there's any content in the new page's text box, auto-insertion won't work.
 > Clear all input content and try opening again.

+> [!WARNING]
+> The output content of ChatGPT is not 100% accurate.
+Please check the content before use.

 ## Shortcut List

 | Key | Type         | Description                                   |